The Origins of Creativity

 Where the Heart Beats: John Cage, Zen Buddhism, and the Inner Life of Artists

 Kay Larson's inquiry into post war American culture is captured through the spirit and work of John Cage.
 "In this tumultuous period, a composer of experimental music began a spiritual quest to know himself better.
 His earnest inquiry touched thousands of lives and created controversies that are ongoing.
 He devised unique concerts—consisting of notes chosen by chance, randomly tuned radios, and silence—in the service of his absolute conviction that art and life are one inseparable truth, a seamless web of creation divided only by illusory thoughts."
-Filled with layers of insights, wisdoms and revelations, Kay Larson's book is among the best examples of creative living.
+Filled with layers of insights, wisdoms and revelations, Kay Larson's book is among the best studies of creative living.

 The Information: A History, A Theory, A Flood